tkem/carreralib/README.rst

    :alt: Code style: black

-This module provides a Python interface to Carrera(R) DIGITAL 124/132 slotcar systems connected via a serial (cable) connection.
+This module provides a Python interface to Carrera® DIGITAL 124/132 slotcar systems connected via a serial (cable) connection, or via Bluetooth LE using Carrera AppConnect®.

 .. code-block:: pycon